MCN17/e-commerce-back-end/README.md

 To build the back end of this application the installation of Express.js, mySQL, sequelize, and dotenv is required.
 Typing "npm install express sequelize mysql2 dotenv" into the command line will install Express.js, Sequelize, MySQL, and dotenv.

 ## Usage
 To run this application all you have to do is type "node server" or "npm start" into the command line.
-To seed the data

 ## Credits
 This application was built by Marty Nolan.